jain640/Arth_Assignment/README.md

 - Dedicated feeds for contracts expiring or with payments due in the next 15 days.
 - Contract status updates (Active, Expired, Payment Pending, Completed).
 - Reminder API + `run_contract_reminders` management command that compute color codes (green/yellow/red) for expiry/payment deadlines within 15 days and send notification emails.
+- Email reminder logs exposed through the API and Django admin so stakeholders can audit who received which notification and when.
 - Django admin action to manually trigger the reminder workflow plus editable SMTP credentials so non-technical staff can manage reminder email settings.

 ## Requirements